kaiden-m7/Bamazon_js/README.md

 * `department_name`
 * `price`

-Creating a connection with the root local host allows the user to access this table in the _*bamazon.js*_ node file.
+Creating a connection with the root localhost allows the user to access this table in the _*bamazon.js*_ file, using *Node* in the terminal.

 **Prompts**
    1. `Please enter item ID of the item you are looking for:`<br>
-    - Listed items 1-10 can be chosen
+    - Listed items 1-10 that can be chosen.

-   2. `Enter the amount if items you would like to purchase:`<br>
+   2. `Enter the amount of items you would like to purchase:`<br>
-    - Allows user to order the quantity they desire
+    - Allows user to order the quantity they desire.

-   3. `Thank you for your purchase.
+   3. `Thank you for your purchase!
 Your final total is: $`<br>
-    - Tells the user what item they have chosen
+    - Tells the user what item they have chosen.
-    - Updates the database with remaining items in stock
+    - Updates the database with remaining items in stock.
-    - Informs ser stock is updated
+    - Informs user stock is updated.

 ## Demonstration Video
 -------